-LAW-490 Independent Research and Study 1-4 credits
+LAW-490 Independent Research and Study

 Allows students to design and carry out original research on a topic of their choice.
 Available to juniors and seniors in the law and justice minor.
 Proposals must be reviewed and approved by a faculty sponsor.
 Proposals must be submitted at least four weeks prior to course registration.